 Pavement ants are rarely aggressive, but they can bite and sting when disturbed.
 Their sting can cause a mild discomfort in humans, but pavement ants are essentially harmless.

 As their name suggests, pavement ants are typically found outside nesting under pavement sidewalks and driveways, beneath slabs and between walls.
 But they can easily get into homes and buildings through tiny cracks, around doors and windows and beneath sliding doors.
 Though generally harmless, pavement ants can bite and sting when disturbed.

-The pavement ant is dark brown to blackish and 2.5 mm to 4 mm long.
+The pavement ant is dark brown to blackish and about 1/8” long.
 Its head and thorax exhibit fine parallel lines.
 Ants are one of the most successful groups of insects.

 During the warmer months, pavement ants are typically found outside nesting under pavement sidewalks and driveways, beneath slabs and between walls.